Byrde/terraform-project-registry/projects/n8n-ibkr/README.md

 **Problem**: Port already in use or connection refused

 **Solutions**:
-- Ensure the IB Gateway port (4001 or 7497) doesn't conflict with the n8n port (5678)
+- Ensure the IB Gateway port (5000) doesn't conflict with the n8n port (5678)
-- Verify the port matches your trading mode in your n8n workflow HTTP requests
+- Verify the port matches the Client Portal API default in your n8n workflow HTTP requests
 - Check Cloud Run service logs for port binding errors

 ### Container Startup Issues